 Buffett’s reputation has been increasing the brand equity of Berkshire and its acquisition and investment companies.
 Buffett-invested company will receive important publicity worldwide, such as a powerful marketing campaign.

 Only 25 people work in the headquarters, and fewer people can make decisions.
 Although it reduces the chance of errors on the one hand, it has some disadvantages on the other.
 Because of the lack of obeying the consultant.
 Some of his investment choices did not produce the best results.

 Warren Buffett was able to make several significant and important acquisitions.
 However, not all acquisitions he made were successful.
 He missed several important investment opportunities.

 Berkshire’s board of directors has weak risk monitoring.

 Technology is currently the hottest industry.
 With the exception of Apple, Berkshire Hathaway rarely invests in technology labels.
 Playing cards carefully is a good financial strategy, but sometimes you hate caution.
 The growth rate of these technology brands exceeded expectations.
 In the long run, investing in new technology brands can also generate considerable returns.

 In the United States and abroad, the regulatory framework has changed significantly in response to economic and financial crises and other issues.
 The supervision of financial institutions has also greatly increased, leading to higher compliance and operating costs and greater overall pressure.
-These factors will not only affect Berkshire’s insurance business revenue and net profit, but also other businesses.
+These factors will affect Berkshire’s insurance business revenue, net profit, and other businesses.

-When assessing corporate needs via risk management Lions Financial works with company issues around capital initiatives that require Due Diligence, Valuations, Mergers and Acquisitions, and Business Exits.
-We focus on industries such as automotive, trucking, commercial real estate, hospitality, retail & e-tail, financial services, bio-pharmaceuticals, healthcare, marketing, advertising, engineering, and renewable energy companies.
+Lions Financial works with company issues around capital initiatives that require Due Diligence, Valuations, Mergers and Acquisitions, and Business Exits.
+We focus on industries such as automotive, trucking, commercial real estate, hospitality, retail & e-tail, financial services, biopharmaceuticals, healthcare, marketing, advertising, engineering, and renewable energy companies.